BLKSerene/Wordless/doc/doc_eng.md

   The total number of co-occurrences of the node and the collocating part of speech with the collocating part of speech at all possible positions in each file.

 - **3.8.6 Test Statistic**<br>
   The test statistic of the significance test conducted on the node and the collocating part of speech in each file.
 You can change the test of statistical significance used via **Generation Settings → Test of Statistical Significance**.
-See [Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-4-4-3) for more details.
+See section [4.4.3 Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-4-4-3) for more details.

   Please note that test statistic is not available for some tests of statistical significance.

 - **3.8.7 p-value**<br>
   The p-value of the significance test conducted on the node and the collocating part of speech in each file.
 You can change the test of statistical significance used via **Generation Settings → Test of Statistical Significance**.
-See [Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-4-4-3) for more details.
+See section [4.4.3 Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-4-4-3) for more details.

 - **3.8.8 Bayes Factor**<br>
   The Bayes factor of the node and the collocating part of speech in each file.
 You can change the measure of Bayes factor used via **Generation Settings → Measure of Bayes Factor**.
-See [Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-4-4-3) for more details.
+See section [4.4.3 Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-4-4-3) for more details.

 - **3.8.9 Effect Size**<br>
   The effect size of the node and the collocating part of speech in each file.
 You can change the measure of effect size used via **Generation Settings → Measure of Effect Size**.
-See [Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-4-4-3) for more details.
+See section [4.4.3 Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-4-4-3) for more details.

 - **3.8.10 Number of Files Found**<br>
   The number of files in which the node and the collocating part of speech co-occur at least once.